 Understanding cerebral palsy

-Cerebral Palsy refers to a group of neurological disorders that affect movement, muscle tone, coordination, and motor skills, caused by damage or abnormalities in the developing brain.
-Children with Cerebral Palsy often experience stiffness, contractures, or lack of control in their muscles, which affects their ability to move, speak, and swallow.
-The best treatment for Cerebral Palsy involves a combination of stem cell therapy, physiotherapy, speech therapy, and occupational therapy to help the child function as independently as possible.
+Cerebral palsy (CP) refers to a group of non-progressive neurological disorders that affect movement, muscle tone, coordination, and motor skills, caused by damage or abnormalities in the developing brain.
+Children with cerebral palsy often experience stiffness, contractures, or lack of control in their muscles, which affects their ability to move, speak, and swallow.
+The best treatment for cerebral palsy involves a combination of stem cell therapy, physiotherapy, speech therapy, and occupational therapy to help the child function as independently as possible.